God, this is such a black day for the American left.

 Seems like every time I make a joke about the Democrats, it eventually, even it's the most outrageous joke I can think, it actually comes true at some point.

-Now they are bringing EIB parodies to living breathing life.
+Now, they are bringing EIB parodies to living, breathing life.

-The good news is that 54% of New York State's registered voters say they would definitely vote to re-elect Hillary Clinton to the U.S. Senate, including most Democrats and a majority of independents.
+The good news is that 54% of New York State's registered voters say they would definitely vote to re-elect Hillary Clinton to the U.S. Senate, including most Democrats and a majority of Independents.

 But the bad news in this Marist poll is this.

-And that includes fifty-four percent of registered Democrats.
+And that includes 54% of registered Democrats.

 Well, that's definitely somewhat likely as another bunch.